 Baseball Scouts Use the 60-Yard Dash to Rate Possible Recruits

-According to the baseball recruiting guidelines for the All-American Baseball Academy, the 60-yard dash is an integral part of their search and recruitment process.
+If you’ve ever been to a baseball tryout, you know the 60-yard dash is an integral part of a team’s search and recruitment process.

 How Fast Should A 14-Year-Old Run A 60-Yard Dash?